 Today I’ll tell you all about two cute watercolor cat portraits I painted of two very different cats : Nini and MooMoo’s.
 While my main body of work is now ceramic animal figurines and porcelain jewelry, I started as an illustrator with a thing for painting animal patterns.
 So, pet portraits : yes !
 Of course !

-My customer, the cat’s mom, asked me for two watercolor cat patterns, one for each kitty.
+My customer, the cat’s mom, asked me for two watercolor cat paintings, one for each kitty.
 Nini and MooMoo are as different as two cats can be and a very detailed description of their characters helped me define the overall feeling of each painting.

 “Nini (8 years old, a girl/princess) – She is one of the most friendly and elegant cats I’ve ever seen.
 She has a lot of advanced yoga poses….An excerpt of the cats description by Cici